volab/IoT_EPS/_1_userDoc/source/wifiwebinternet.rst

 ----------------------------------------------------------------------------------------------------
 Also called simpleManualMode

-When power on (by the wall plug not by the power switch) the powerStrip, maintain Push button plug 1
+When power on the powerStrip (by the wall plug not by the power switch), maintain push button of redPlug

 Power strip start in this mode independently of Json configured mode.

-4 Big color LED flasf 20 times in purple.
+4 Big color LED flash 20 times in purple.

 In this very simple poor mode, powerstrip works only in manual mode with BP actions ON/OFF.